-“A picture speaks a thousand words.”
-That ancient adage certainly holds true in the case of patent drawings.
+“A picture speaks a thousand words” that ancient adage certainly holds true in the case of patent drawings.
 An invention can often be more easily explained through drawings than in reams of description.
-Accurate, clear drawings strengthen and enhance patent applications, helping overloaded patent examiners to understand inventions faster. drawings for patents
+Accurate, clear drawings strengthen and enhance patent applications, helping overloaded patent examiners to understand inventions faster.

 Though drawing for patents are not mandatory as per the statutory rules, still, it can be immensely important when it comes to presenting the idea to the office.
 Below are some of the benefits that a patent drawing can serve to its accompanying application. drawings for patents

 1. Adds in the Understanding of the Invention: